Skip to Main Content

 In November 2022, Dr. Daniel Fountain presented on the history of corn husking and shucking events in the southern United States at a De-Lux Brunch event hosted by the School of Arts and Humanities and the Black Student Union.
 View that presentation here.
 (Meredith NetID log in required.)

-Cornhuskin' is now one of the most elaborate and familiar of Meredith's traditions, yet one of the most mysterious.
-When it is mentioned or new students ask about it, they hear the infamous line, "You'll just have to experience it."
-While few freshmen know much about it, even fewer people know the history behind this competition of the classes.
+Corn is now one of the most elaborate and familiar of Meredith's traditions, yet one of the most mysterious.
+When new students ask about it, they hear the infamous line, "You'll just have to experience it."
+And few people know the history behind this unique competition between the classes.

 Not all the Cornhuskin' traditions were violent.
-Less controversial were the themes around which the classes and faculty chose to center their activities.
-1957 was the first year that a theme was used by the sophomore class, an idea so popular that following year every class had one.
-The Bathtub Ring, a student singing group, entertained while the judges deliberated.
-For many years a staff member concluded the celebration with a rendition of "How Great Thou Art."
+In 1957 the sophomore class chose a theme, an idea so popular that following year every class had one.
 Traditionally, selected faculty members have participated in all events, although they eventually stopped performing skits.
-It was not until the 50th anniversary of Cornhuskin' that it was moved from Thursday night to Friday night.
+And for many years a staff member concluded the celebration with a rendition of "How Great Thou Art."
+The Bathtub Ring, a student singing group originally formed from the Class of 1970 (and subsequent "Even" classes), would entertain while the judges deliberated.
+For the 50th anniversary of Corn, the skits were moved from Thursday night to Friday night.
 The students were concerned that the switch would discourage participation, but the administration pointed out that it would allow alumnae to return for the anniversary celebration.
 In recent years, the event has been moved to Saturday night.

-Although many details about Cornhuskin' have changed, the spirit of the tradition remains strong.
-Cornhuskin' events and class themes reflect the changing culture inside and outside the Meredith campus.
-For decades this Meredith tradition has offered a creative outlet for students to express themselves, and strengthen the bonds between the members of each class.
+Although many details about Corn have changed and evolved, the spirit of the tradition remains strong.
+Corn events and class themes reflect the changing culture inside and outside the Meredith campus.
+For decades this Meredith tradition has offered a creative outlet for students to express themselves, and to strengthen the bonds between class members

 Chicken and Hog-callin’*: Early Cornhuskin’ events where participants tested their ability to coax and cajole farm animals.
 In recent years, hog-callin’ consists of a judged short skit and dance performed by each class.